-Alameda Fire Chief Ed Rodriguez is retiring from the post he's held since 2017.
+Rodriguez Alameda Fire Chief Ed Rodriguez is retiring from the post he's held since 2017.
 Rodriguez made his decision known to Alameda city officials on Dec.
 30, according to a memo sent by City Manager Eric Levitt.
 Any short-term effects on the Alameda Fire Department's chain of command will be minimal.
 Rodriguez has been out … Continue reading Alameda fire chief, out on leave since last spring, is retiring

-Alameda County Supervisor District 1 This race has already been the East Bay's most punishing for months.
+Alameda County Supervisor District 1 Alameda County District 1 supervisorial candidates, Fremont Councilmember Vinnie Bacon and Dublin Mayor David Haubert at an Aug.
+17 virtual candidate forum.
+This race has already been the East Bay's most punishing for months.
 The Alameda County race for District 1 supervisor pits candidates from both halves of the roughly … Continue reading East Bay’s Top 10 November races to watch

 People dying at Santa Rita Jail.
 Seems fine, says Alameda County grand jury.

 Two Alameda councilmembers violated the city's charter by interfering in the city manager's duties to independently hire a new fire chief, the Alameda County civil grand jury concluded in a report released Monday.
 In the case of one of the councilmembers, the determination runs counter to prior investigations into the matter that rocked Alameda politics … Continue reading Grand jury finds Alameda councilmembers violated charter

 A forthcoming Alameda County civil grand jury report will include an investigation into allegations that Alameda councilmembers violated the city charter by exerting undue influence on its then-city manager to hire a fire chief candidate of their choice, according to sources aware of the section in the report due to be released this week.
 The … Continue reading Civil grand jury will not recommend removing Alameda councilmember